 What does a Red Notice Entail?

-It contains two main types of information.
+The two main types of information in it include:

 Who Qualifies to be on a Red Notice List?